pinkynrg/Unitize/README.md

 Unitize is gem for Rails inspired by the marvelous Unitwise gem, with the only expection that all measurement units are saved on your database.
 Do you have a weird non-linear measurement unit conversion that you want to add to your collection at runtime?
 With Unitize you can!

+## Compatibility
+This gem has been tested only on postgresql. sqlite won't work for now as remarked in issue #1.

 ## Usage

 ```ruby